libetl/domaindrivendesign-ktlint-rules/README.md

      * The following role is the intention revealing code of the API.
      * It must be written in declarative design and cannot be a facade to the code.
      * The abstraction level must be respected in order to let the action
-     * describe the end to end.
+     * describe the interaction end to end.
      *
      * The action can only have a constructor and a public method, 0 private method */